 Know Your Terrain

 If you’re heading to a rally or another venue that draws large packs of bikes or traffic, know your surroundings and practice safe driving habits.
 See and be seen; be sure to keep space between your bike and surrounding traffic.
 Motorcyclists are not always visible to other drivers, so practice defensive riding and position yourself in lanes that ensure your presence is known.

 If you’re going to be traveling through the wide-open yonder, be aware of the wildlife that call it home.
 Avoid riding at night if possible, and always be on alert for animals wandering into the roadway.

 Enjoy the Open Road

 Lastly, and most importantly, be free and have fun.
 There’s a reason motorcycling has become a lifestyle for so many enthusiasts.
-There’s nothing quite like the freedom of hitting the open road atop a steel horse, surging along to paths known and unknown.
+There’s nothing quite like the freedom of hitting the open road and surging along to paths known and unknown.

 Follow these tips when planning a motorcycle trip to ensure you’ll remember your next ride for the right reasons.